World News | Trump Says India Reportedly Halting Russian Oil Would Be 'a Good Step' as New Delhi Continues to Defend Energy Security | LatestLY

 US President Trump made the remarks while answering ANI, on whether he had a number in mind for the penalties on India and if he was going to speak with Prime Minister Narendra Modi.

-The US President said, "I understand that India is no longer going to be buying oil from Russia.
+"I understand that India is no longer going to be buying oil from Russia.
 That's what I heard, I don't know if that's right or not.
 That is a good step.
-We will see what happens..." says, US President Donald Trump on a question by ANI, if he had a number in mind for the penalties and if he is going to speak with PM Modi."
+We will see what happens..." said Trump.

 On Friday, during the weekly media briefing, MEA spokesperson Randhir Jaiswal, when asked about media reports that some Indian oil companies have stopped taking oil from Russia, had said India has made clear its approach on the issue.